Ultrasquid9/TeaCat/readme.md

 	:p[Welcome to my website.]
 ]
 ```
-The following WebCat code can then be instantly transpiled into HTML entirely offline, no JS or webserver required.
+The following TeaCat code can then be instantly transpiled into HTML entirely offline, no JS or webserver required.

 Features:
 - [x] Elements